btramel/btramel/README.md

 👋 Hi, I’m Brad Tramel, a twenty-something wordsmith turned frontend developer.
-My path to web development was long and sinuous, the unexpected but natural endpoint to myriad excursions and side gigs.

-- 📝 Out of college I stayed busy copywriting for a massive ecommerce company, writing about the card game Hearthstone for Curse, an Amazon affiliate, and managing a portfolio of projects for a Minneapolis contractor.

-- 📚 But I wanted a new challenge, eager to enter a field with more opportunity for growth.
-I took the LSAT in 2019 and accepted a scholarship to the St. Thomas School of Law in early 2020, only to defer and ultimately decline it amidst pandemic uncertainty.

-- 💭 I kept searching.
-In July 2021, after a few months of learning and re-learning Flexbox and Grid, I decided to dedicate myself to web development.
-The decision was an easy one.
-Web development gave me reason to learn something new every day.
-It scratched the creative itch I hadn't scratched since college.
-And it challenged me to think practically about solutions to real-world problems.
+Before web development, my professional life had been an amalgam of side gigs.
+I wrote about Halloween costumes, waxed poetic about Hearthstone — even detoured to law school.
+No, seriously!

+- 💭 When I learned Javascript, I knew I had found my professional spark.
+Coding challenged me to solve real-world problems, scratched my creative itch, and empowered me to learn constantly.

 - 💻 Since then I have re-learned Flexbox and Grid, plumbed the depths of Javascript, scratched the surface of React, and toyed with a few CSS frameworks while following The Odin Project's open-source Full Stack Javascript curriculum.

 - 📱 I built run-of-the-mill apps like to-do lists, games, and weather UIs, but challenged myself to extend them -- learning about and implementing local storage, asynchronous code, responsive design, and more.
 I finished more daunting projects, like a React and Material UI web app that recommends attractions using Google Maps API.
 And I'm ready for more.

-- 👀 Going forward, I’m interested in making beautiful, useful, and accessible web apps for brands, nonprofits, and creators.
+- 👀 Going forward, I’m interested in making beautiful, useful, and accessible websites for brands, nonprofits, and creators.
+To that end I'm striving to become part of a team that's doing interesting work.

-- 🌱 I’m currently toying with API integrations in React, learning the Material UI CSS framework, and honing my responsive design skills.
-Check out my projects (and their READMEs for more).
+- 🌱 In the meantime, if you need me, I'll be off building something -- I'm currently knee-deep in PHP and Laravel.
+(Good odds I could be playing chess, cooking tacos, or managing a fantasy sports team, too.)

 - 📫 Drop me a line: <a href="http://mailto:bradtramel@gmail.com">bradtramel @ gmail dot com</a>